Sign in Create account

 Jul 23, 2024 09:18 AM

-Crochet Drawstring Bags and Backpacks
+Introduction to Crochet Drawstring Bags and Backpacks

-Crochet drawstring bags and backpacks are not only practical but also a fun and creative way to express your personal style.
-With endless possibilities for colors, patterns, and designs, you can easily customize these accessories to match your unique taste.
 Whether you're looking to create a cute mini drawstring bag for your essentials or a spacious backpack for your adventures, crochet offers a versatile and charming option.
 The beauty of these handmade pieces lies in the love and effort put into each stitch, making them not just accessories, but also meaningful items that you can cherish for a long time.
 So, grab your hooks, pick your favorite yarn, and let your imagination run wild as you craft your own crochet drawstring bags and backpacks that reflect your personality and creativity!

 K Hook

-Sts Used: sc, hdc, X st, sl st
+Stitches Used: sc, hdc, X st, sl st

-WW yarn - 2 strings held together throughout pattern
+Yarn Type: WW yarn - 2 strings held together throughout pattern

-NOTE 1: ch 1 does NOT count as st. ***ALWAYS work 1 sc
+NOTE 1: ch 1 does NOT count as a stitch.
+Always work 1 sc in ch 1 space as the 1st stitch.

 Row 1: ch 4, join to form ring, ch 1, 8 sc in ring, join (8 sts)